 You can experiment with flour as well.
 I find that when I do this it’s always a combination of flour that does best, and I never fully cut traditional pastry flour out, I always keep some in there, in part because nothing seems to fully replace it.
 This recipe is on the moist side because we are using honey.

 It’s easy to make this banana bread with honey.
-First, let’s discuss the ingredients:
+First, gather the ingredients together.

 - Waxing Kara Honey